USGS-R/inlmisc/README.md

 ```

 A recent version of [Pandoc](https://pandoc.org/installing.html) (&gt;=
-1.12.3) is also required to running particular examples in the help
+1.12.3) is also required to run particular examples in the help
 documentation; [RStudio](https://rstudio.com/products/rstudio/) includes
-this so you do not need to download Pandoc if working in a RStudio
+this so you do not need to download Pandoc if working in a RStudio IDE.
-integrated development environment.
-The imported **webshot** package has
-as a dependency the external program
+The **webshot** package is imported from and has as a dependency the
-[PhantomJS](https://phantomjs.org/), which may be installed using the
+external program [PhantomJS](https://phantomjs.org/), which may be
-command:
+installed using the command:

 ``` r
 webshot::webshotinstall_phantomjs()